Longest flights: History

 Since the first scheduled commercial passenger flight in 1914 that covered 34 km, records for the longest flight (by great-circle distance) were rapidly set and continue to be set today.

 1920s and 1930s

-The longest non-stop commercial flights of the 1930s were operated by flying boats which were the predominant aircraft type of the time for long-range flight, in part as they didn't require large airports capable of receiving large aircraft.
+The longest non-stop commercial flights of the 1930s were operated by flying boats, which were the predominant aircraft type of the time for long-range flight, in part because they did not require large airports capable of receiving large aircraft.